-Before recruiting someone who is a migrant to work for you in Scotland, you must ensure that the role meets a Standard Occupational Classification (SOC code) description which is at RQF level 3 or above and is at the approved salary level for sponsorship.
+Before recruiting someone who is a migrant to work for you in Scotland under the Skilled Worker route, you must ensure that the role meets a Standard Occupational Classification (SOC code) description which is at RQF level 3 or above and is at the approved salary level for sponsorship.

 Standard Occupational Classification Codes